 Due to the pandemic the last two years, we only have two UMass students who completed the Asian & Asian American Studies Certificate this year:

 - Liya Liang, Concentrations in Asian American Studies

 Rachael and Liya both worked very hard throughout their courses and particularly with their Senior Seminar capstone projects.
 Completing the Certificate is an important accomplishment and one that they should definitely feel proud of, and they deserve particular congratulations for being flexible, resilient, and determined to overcome the myriad of challenges that they faced these past two years during the pandemic.
 We wish them the best of luck as they graduate, start the next chapter of their educational journey or their careers, and bring their knowledge and wisdom to their own communities.

-A Brief History
+A History of the Program

 By the mid-1990s, three significant trends became increasingly prominent across many colleges around the U.S. -- (1) a recognition of the growing importance of globalized international affairs, particularly focused on Asia; (2) the political, economic, and cultural growth of the Asian American population; and (3) demographic trends and a large increase in the number of Asian and Asian American students enrolling in college.
 As a reflection of these developments, many students and scholars pushed for the expansion of Asian Studies and Asian American Studies at their campuses.